|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Geriatric Psychiatry Clinical Program and Curriculum

-The program and curriculum will comply with HRSA and ACGME requirements.
+The program and curriculum will comply with ACGME requirements.
 These include experiences in ambulatory, intermediate, and institutional settings.
 These are described in detail below.

 Intermediate Inpatient Care in Geropsychiatry: